 Artificial intelligence, which has been around since the 1950s, has seen ebbs and flows in popularity over the last 60+ years.
 But today, with the recent explosion of big data, high-powered parallel processing, and advanced neural algorithms, we are seeing a renaissance in AI—and companies from Amazon to Facebook to Google are scrambling to take the lead.
-According to AI expert Roman Yampolskiy, 2016 is the year of "AI on steroids," and its explosive growth hasn't stopped.
+According to AI expert Roman Yampolskiy, 2016 was the year of "AI on steroids," and its explosive growth hasn't stopped.

 While there are different forms of AI, machine learning represents today's most widely valued mechanism for reaching intelligence.
 Here's what it means.

 SEE: Research: Companies lack skills to implement and support AI and machine learning (Tech Pro Research)